 2000 years ago, pyramids were all the rage.
 In the 60s there was a lot of natural material, whereas by the 80s more synthetic “space age” materials were used.
 When the television became a common household feature, the design of living spaces shifted to make the box the focal point of the room (instead of a fireplace or other feature).

 And now, our modern lives impact the design of our homes, and this has created some unique trends in architecture and design.
-How many of these trends have you spotted in your recent client work?
+How many of these trends have you spotted in your recent architectural projects?

 1. The open-plan space goes mainstream